4919. sunthruptó

 Phonetic Spelling: (soon-throop'-to)

-Definition: to break in pieces, crush
+Definition: To shatter, to crush together, to break in pieces

-Usage: I break in pieces, crush, thoroughly weaken.
+Meaning: I break in pieces, crush, thoroughly weaken.

 NAS Exhaustive Concordance